matlux/work-kit/kubernetes.md

-## How to setup a service for a new containr
+## How to setup a service for a new container